Scaffolding Dexterous Manipulation with Vision-Language Models: Hardware Experiment Details

 \subsection{Tasks}

-We evaluate our system on two real-world manipulation tasks:
+We evaluate our system on three real-world manipulation tasks:

 \begin{itemize} \item \textbf{Slide Box to Bottle}: The goal is to push the box to the bottle.
 The box starts from a face-down orientation approximately 35cm away from the bottle.
 A trial is considered successful if the box makes contact with the bottle. \item \textbf{Place Bottle onto Plate}: The goal is to grasp the bottle and place it onto a plate.
 The bottle starts from an upright orientation approximately 42cm away from the plate.
-The task is considered successful if the bottle is lifted and makes contact with the top surface of the plate. \item \textbf{Hammer Three Times}: The goal is to grasp the hammer and make a three swings.
-The hammer starts in a horizontal position slightly elevated such that the Allegro hand is able to grasp it.
-The task is considered successful if the hand does three complete swings while grasping the hammer. \end{itemize}
+The task is considered successful if the bottle is lifted and makes contact with the top surface of the plate. \item \textbf{Hammer Three Times}: The goal is to grasp a hammer by its handle and strike a fixed surface three times in succession.
+The hammer starts in a resting position on the table within the robot’s reachable workspace.
+A trial is considered successful if three distinct strikes are executed with observable contact between the hammer head and the table surface.
+This task requires precise control of contact dynamics and pose stabilization, making it substantially more challenging than pushing or pick-and-place tasks. \end{itemize}

 For each task, we run 20 trials across 4 VLM-generated trajectories.
 The procedure is as follows: We first initialize the objects in random positions with the same range as used in simulation training.
 Next, we capture an RGB-D image of the scene, and then query the VLM to generate a wrist trajectory and keypoint trajectories based on the image and a natural language instruction.
 Each generated trajectory is tested in 5 repeated trials, resetting the objects to similar initial poses before each attempt.
 This process is repeated 4 times with new randomized object positions and new trajectory queries, resulting in 20 total trials per task.